Archive-TLMT/arcmedia/arcmedia/draft.md

 # Common Required and Optional Parameters  {#parameters}

 Archive formats usually include a range of parameters (meta-data) within the format.
-Consequently, sub-types of archive SHOULD NOT specify additional parameters that are external to the format.
+Consequently, subtypes of archive SHOULD NOT specify additional parameters that are external to the format.

 Regrettably, not all archive formats are as "universal" or "complete"